On algebro-geometric quotients of torus-invariant subvarieties of the flag variety: Algebro-geometric quotients and the homology of -invariant subvarieties

 The second statement is immediate, which completes the proof of the lemma. \end{proof}

 At this point, we can now prove that the intersection of a $T$-invariant subvariety with a thin Schubert cell, modulo the action of a subtorus, admits a universal geometric quotient.
-Moreover, we can show that this subvariety is isomorphic to a fiber product of this geometric quotient with the corresponding thin cell. \begin{theorem} Let $X\subset\mathds{F}_{d_1<\cdots<d_k}(\mathds{C}^n)$ be a $T$-invariant subvariety; then there exists a unique plurimatroid $\mathbf{M}\in\EuScript{M}_n^{d_1,\ldots,d_k}$ such that \begin{enumerate} \item The universal geometric quotient $\mathcal{Y}=\frac{X\cap\mathds{F}_{\mathbf{M}}}{T_{\mathbf{M}}}$ exists, is irreducible, and the morphism
+Moreover, we can show that this subvariety is isomorphic to a fiber product of this geometric quotient with the corresponding thin cell.